 - Easy organization, delivery, and updating of training materials.

-- Support for various content types: documents, presentations, videos, interactive modules.
+- Support for various content types: documents, presentations, videos, and interactive modules.

 - Structured learning pathways and version control.